 All children in North Carolina are required to receive vaccinations for Diphtheria, Hepatitis B, Hib Disease, Measles, Meningococcus, Mumps, pertussis (Whooping Cough), Pneumococcal, Polio, Rubella, Tetanus and Varicella (Chickenpox).
 The U.S. Centers for Disease Control and Prevention also recommends vaccinations for Hepatitis A, Influenza, Rotavirus and Human Papillomavirus.

 Immunizations are required by law for entry into North Carolina schools and child cares.
-This includes specific requirements for starting Kindergarten and 7th grade.
-You will have 30 days from the first day of school to provide an up-to-date immunization record or your child will be suspended from school until the required proof is provided or you show your child has begun the immunization process.
+This includes specific requirements for starting Kindergarten, 7th grade and 11th grade.
+There is a 30-day grace period beginning the first day of school to provide an up-to-date immunization record or the child will be suspended from school until the required proof is provided or there is proof the child has begun the immunization process.

 A list of required vaccinations for child care entry can be found here.
 Vaccine requirements for Kindergarten and 7th grade can be found here.
 The North Carolina General Statute § 130A-155 specifies which vaccinations are required.